Blinken shared concerns over Taiwan with China - ExBulletin

 Blinken shared concerns over Taiwan with China

-US Secretary of State Antony Blinken met Chinese Foreign Minister Wang Yi on Sunday as part of the Group of 20 summit

-ROME – US Secretary of State Antony Blinken met Chinese Foreign Minister Wang Yi on Sunday as part of the Group of 20 summit, raising awareness aimed at ensuring that the extremely competitive relationship between the world’s two largest economies does not degenerate into open conflict.
+US Secretary of State Antony Blinken met Chinese Foreign Minister Wang Yi on Sunday as part of the Group of 20 summit, raising awareness to ensure the extremely competitive relationship between the world’s two largest economies does not degenerate in open conflicts.

 Senior State Department officials described the conversations as frank, constructive and productive, saying Blinken made US concerns clear during the roughly hour-long meeting.
 Officials insisted on anonymity to discuss the exchanges.